gratiachristi95/debian_base_docker/README.md

 5. Use the docker-compose.yml as a template to run a base debian image

-6. Run docker compose up -d
+6. Run docker-compose up -d